danykakbyrnes/DataExplorationWorkshop/README.md

 ## Setup Documentation
 ### Folder and Files
 INPUTS: Input data of watershed characteristics is not included in this repository.
+Download the data from [FigShare repository]](https://figshare.com/s/da62fabe5e2ba6cdc6a0).
 Contents of the INPUTS folder are:
 - **workshop_DataExploration.yml**: virtual environment .yml file.
 See notes below for import.
 - **WtshdAttributeTable_20240603.txt**: Watershed attribute data file.
 - **CQ_Data_20240604.txt**: Paired concentration and discharge recording for 2594 watersheds from 1980 to 2020.